Mental Health Is Your Superpower: Just Ask the Minions How They Use It Every Day

 I sat down with them.
 “You don’t need to leap off a skyscraper to be a hero.
 Want to know a real superpower?”

 They nodded eagerly.
-“Mental Health!
+“Mental Health!”

 The Minions blinked.
 “Seriously?”
 Stuart asked.
 “Not laser eyes?”

 “Nope.
-Mental health is what helps you stay focused, bounce back, and show up again and again.
+Mental health is what helps you stay focused, bounce back and show up again and again.
 Without it, even Batman would lose his Batmobile keys and cry into his cereal.”

 Why They Came to Me

-Basically: Superhero training, but with fewer explosions.
+Basically: Superhero training — just with fewer explosions.

 Minions Try Superpowers (And Fail Hilariously)